avatar-kaleb/kalebmckelvey-site/blog/everyone-has-a-story-what-s-yours-have-conversations-deeper-than-small-talk.md

 How can a [simple trip to Walmart](https://kalebmckelvey.com/how-my-positive-thinking-journey-began) give a perspective on our own "problems"?

-These quick snippets of life shape who we are in this moment, influence how we try to live perfectly in that moment, and build our unknown perfect future wall one perfect moment at a time!
+These quick snippets of life shape who we are in this moment influence how we try to live perfectly in that moment and build our unknown perfect future wall one perfect moment at a time!

 ## Everyone has a story: